Payne325/GGJ19/README.md

 Sound and Music Designer - Kristian Amdersen

-Running on Windows:
+Running on Windows(x64 only):

 Prerequisites - Python3

-Instructions: From root, run Main.py with Python
+Instructions: From root > release, run Main.py with Python

 Running on Linux/Compiling from source:

 Prerequisites - Rust, Python3, OpenGL, Alsa development library

 Instructions: From the Project root and run `cargo build --release`.
-Then run `python3 main.py`.`.
+Then run `python3 main.py`.